 To save the interpolated data to a single file, select ‘Single Output’; otherwise the output of each column selected to be interpolated will be saved to a separate file.

 If the data to be interpolated has both Rate and Cumulative data columns (note: Cumulative data must be in the column immediately following the Rate data), select ‘Use Cumulative’.
 Otherwise, application will calculate cumulative data using the Rate data columns in the input column.

+If the output needs to be stepwise (i.e. 2018, 2018.9999999, 2019, 2019.9999999) then check the Make Stepwise option.

 Select the appropriate conversions factor if applicable.
 Note: this will convert all data in the file to the new unit: